Empowering Officers: Enhancing Decision-Making In The Supervision of Sex Offenders

 SESSION PRESENTERS

-Supervisor, Maricopa County Adult Probation
+Adult Probation Officer Supervisor, Maricopa County Adult Probation

 Tiffany Butler

-Probation Officer, Maricopa County Adult Probation
+Adult Probation Officer Supervisor, Maricopa County Adult Probation

 Jessica Saenz

-Adult Probation Officer, Maricopa County Adult Probation
+Adult Probation Officer Supervisor, Maricopa County Adult Probation